Lasang3012/go-Fort-Smith-Bed-and-Breakfast/readme.md

 # Section 12: Designing the Database Structure

-# 90. Creating the users table using migrations
+# 91. Creating the rest of our database using migrations